Supervisors & Proposed Research Topics

 Van Tubergen, Frank, and Ineke Maas.
 2007.
 "Ethnic intermarriage among immigrants in the Netherlands: An analysis of population data."
 Social science research 36 (3): 1065–108.

-Further requirements: Excellent background knowledge in quantitative and qualitative reserach methods
+Further requirements: Excellent background knowledge in quantitative and qualitative research methods

 Máté Zombory: History and memory of antifascism